Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/presentation.md

 ### UI panel layout

 :::warning
-The following functionality is currently supported only for the modern Blazor views but not for WebForms, WPF, or SPA views.
+The following functionality is currently fully supported only for the modern Blazor views.
+WebForms, WPF, or SPA views support only the `field-cols` config, but otherwise use the legacy [`ui:layout`](#legacy-layout-config).
 :::

 The main UI panel with the data object fields uses a responsive grid to lay out the controls in a number of grid columns.
 The number of columns is determined dynamically based on the screen size and the number of open views, but you can set the `field-cols` attribute of the `ui:fields` element to configure the maximum number of columns to use.